vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### Out of scope

-- How the pipelines should be synchronized between vector instances
+- How pipelines should be synchronized between Vector instances.
 - Pre/post-processing of data - The ability to prepare and normalize data.
 - Connecting pipelines together - The ability to take input from another pipeline.
 - Component reuse - The ability to define boilerplate for reuse across many different pipelines.
 This will likely align with Datadog’s “pipeline catalogue”.